aronilie/epg/api/README.md

 # EPG API Service

 The EPG API service is responsible for providing data to the EPG app.
 It serves program listings, schedules, and other relevant information for the application.

+All resources are hosted on Amazon Web Services (AWS) to ensure reliable and scalable performance.

 ## Getting Started